 - Drugs, tranquilizers, and insulin must not be taken on the job unless authorized in writing by your personal physician.
 A copy of this authorization should be in your first aid file.

 - If you have a physical handicap, such as diabetes, impaired eyesight or hearing, back or heart trouble, hernia, or aversion to heights, tell your supervisors.
-You will not be expected to do a job which might result in injury to yourself or others.
+You will not be expected to do a job that might result in injury to yourself or others.

 - First aid teams are organized and trained to render assistance.
-In the even of an injury or illness you will get proper first aid treatment.
+In the event of an injury or illness you will get proper first aid treatment.
 Your physician will be notified in the event if an emergency.

 - Never move an injured or seriously ill person unless necessary to prevent further injury.
-Emergency steps for notifying First Aid are posted through the jobsite; familiarize you with them.
+Emergency steps for notifying First Aid are posted through the Jobsite; familiarize you with them.
 First aid should not be administered by non-designated employees expect in case of severe bleeding or cessation of breathing.

 MATERIAL HANDLING AND PROPER STORAGE

 All material must be properly stacked and secured to prevent sliding, falling or collapse.
-Aisles, stairs and passageways must be kept clear to provide for the safe movement of employees and equipment and to provide access in emergencies.
+Aisles, stairs, and passageways must be kept clear to provide for the safe movement of employees and equipment and to provide access in emergencies.